MariaEgbuna/Ride-Share-Analysis/README.md

 # Optimizing Ride-Sharing Performance & Customer Experience

-The goal is to enhance ride efficiency, optimize pricing strategies, and improve customer satisfaction.
-By analyzing **Ride Sharing Dataset**, I uncovered key insights into user behavior, driver performance, and operational bottlenecks.
+Uncovering key insights into user behaviour, driver performance, and operational bottlenecks.
 This will allow the ride share platform to make data-driven decisions that drive growth and efficiency.

 ## Exploratory Data Analysis